Countries and regions

 - Albania (2000), the former Yugoslav Republic of Macedonia (2003) and Montenegro (2011) are already WTO members.

-- The WTO accession negotiations with Serbia are on going.
+- The WTO accession negotiations with Serbia and Bosnia and Herzegovina are still ongoing.

 The EU's relations with the Western Balkans are governed by the Stabilisation and Association process.